arched-dev/flask-scheema/docs/source/index.rst

 By adding **flask-scheema** to your `Flask`_ application, you can be up and running in seconds, leaving you time to focus on what really matters.

+What can it do?

 * Automatically detect and create endpoints, with model relationships & hybrid properties.

 * Create detailed API outputs.

-* Variety of authentication methods.
+* Authentication users with a variety of methods.

-* Global or model based rate limiting, caching & more.
+* Global or model based configuration including callbacks, rate limiting, caching & more.

 * Automatically generate `Redoc`_ documentation.